 The Applicant has indicated that it intends to submit a Notice of Intent (NOI) for coverage under the Ohio EPA's National Pollutant Discharge Elimination System (NPDES) General Permit for Storm Water Discharges Associated with Construction Activity, and a related Storm Water Pollution Prevention Plan (SWPPP).
 This SWPPP will be developed for the project pursuant to Ohio EPA regulations and will conform to the ODNR's Rainwater and Land Development Manual.
+Following the SWPPP, as well as using BMPs for construction activities, would help minimize erosion-related impacts to wetlands.
+Wetlands shall be clearly identified before commencement of construction.
+No construction or access would be permitted in these areas unless clearly specified in the construction plans and specifications, thus minimizing any clearing-related disturbance to surface water bodies.
 Construction of this facility would comply with requirements of ORC Chapter 6111, and the rules and laws adopted under this chapter.